AllenNeuralDynamics/Aind.Behavior.VrForaging.Curricula/README.md

 A repository of curricula for VR foraging task.

-The main repository of the platform is located at https://github.com/AllenNeuralDynamics/Aind.Behavior.VrForaging.
+The main repository of the platform is located [here](https://github.com/AllenNeuralDynamics/Aind.Behavior.VrForaging).

 ## Style guide